dshah2008/dshah2008.github.io/FaceMaskDetection.md

 Based on the mAP table, at a localization of 0.5 IoU, our model produces a high mAP of 89%.
 If we opt for very accurate localization, the mAP drops to 60%.
 However, for this business problem, an IoU of 0.5 is sufficient.\
 \
-Our model is very accurate with its ‘With Mask’ predictions.
-However, for ‘No Mask’, it has a low Recall.
-If we look at the Confusion Matrix, a significant number of ‘No Mask’ faces are not identified in the image and simply treated as background.
-The key reason behind such misclassification is the limited number of training images containing ‘No Mask’ faces as well as only background images.\
+Our model is very accurate with its *With Mask* predictions.
+However, for *No Mask*, it has a low Recall.
+If we look at the Confusion Matrix, a significant number of *No Mask* faces are not identified in the image and simply treated as background.
+The key reason behind such misclassification is the limited number of training images containing *No Mask* faces as well as only background images.\
 \
 We further examine the Validation loss shown below to ensure our model robustness.
 At 100 epochs, our model is stable in terms of both localization and classification.\
 \
 <img src="images/result_valloss1.png?raw=true"/>

-The model also performs well on Video footage.
-The attached notebook demonstrates this on a sample 60 second video clip.
 Below is a sample of predictions on the test images.\
 \
 <img src="images/result_sample1.jpg?raw=true"/>

+The model also performs well on Video footage.
+The python notebook demonstrates this on a sample 60 second video clip.

 ### Next Steps - Deployment